Dell shows its fall line-up of Alexa-ready Inspiron, XPS, and Vostro laptops and 2-in-1s

 “We have established our beachhead in the last five years in premium, and now we are trying to do the same in mainstream,” Haider said.
 “About 80 percent of the PC buyers are in sub-$1,000 machines.”

-The Dell line-up comes preloaded with software such as Dell Cinema in the XPS portfolio and Inspiron machines, and some of the models also come with Dell Mobile Connect, for marrying your smartphone and computer alerts.
+The Dell lineup comes preloaded with software, such as Dell Cinema in the XPS portfolio and Inspiron machines, and some of the models also come with Dell Mobile Connect to marry your smartphone and computer alerts.

 Inspiron

-Dell’s latest 2-in-1 laptop-tablet Inspiron 7000 models come in 13-inch, 15-inch, and 17-inch screens.
+Dell’s latest 2-in-1 laptop-tablet Inspiron 7000 models are avaiable in 13-inch, 15-inch, and 17-inch screens.
 These come with Intel’s brand new U-series 8th Gen Core processors that were also unveiled today.
 The 13-inch and 15-inch models have narrow borders, thanks to a compact 2.7 millimeter webcam.
 The 15-inch and 17-inch versions have optional GeForce MX150 graphics, and optional Intel Optane Memory.

-The Dell Inspiron 7000 2-in-1s are Alexa ready, so PC users can use voice commands to set lists, create reminders, ask for the weather, play music, and manage appointments with voice commands.
+The Dell Inspiron 7000 2-in-1s are Alexa-ready, so PC users can set lists, create reminders, ask for the weather, play music, and manage appointments with voice commands.

 The Inspiron 14 5000 2-in-1 with a U-series processor comes out on October 2 at $600.
 There’s also a 14-inch Chromebook coming out on October 23 at $600.